solgenomics/Tea/README.md

 `git clone https://github.com/solgenomics/Tea.git`

-You can run the local server to check Catalyst is running fine, and in case you are running it on a server you should check also the Apache or Nginx configuration is right and the ports are open on the firewall.
+You can run the local server to check Catalyst is running fine.
+If you are running it on a server, you should also check that the Apache or Nginx configuration is correct and the ports are open on the firewall.

 Go to the folder Tea, created when cloned the repository and run the server to check if all the dependencies are installed.